- See regularly offered Film and Media Studies internship options.

 Internships also open doors with future employers by introducing students to the institutions where they might later find employment.
 Most organizations or businesses would rather hire someone they know and like than take a chance on an unknown.

-Internships also look good on resumes; they can be a good source of references for a prospective employer and they generally represent the students' proactive attitudes in a positive light.
+Internships look good on resumes; they can be a good source of references for a prospective employer and they generally represent the students' proactive attitudes in a positive light.
 Finally, there is no substitute for a real-world experience that allows a student to put into action the skills acquired in one's academic pursuits.

-How do I set up an internship?
+How do I sign up for an internship?